jestevezcaparros/hackathon2017-1/valo/src/lib_arduino/surfboard/README.md

 ## Hello IoT!
 Let's move on and write our first IoT application.

 Create a new Arduino project.
-You will see that a page appears showing two methods: setup and loop.
+You will see that a page appears showing two methods: `setup` and `loop`.

 ### Setup
 In the setup method you have to define the configuration ports of the Surfboard considering the devices (Wifi, Serial, ...) / GPIOs (Leds, ...) you need for your program.